vnovick/classNameGenerator/README.md

-# ClassNameGenerator
+# classNameGenerator
 BEM methodology inspired util that let's you create classNames in React by passing proper configuration

 ## High-level API:
-`ClassNameGenerator` is using some key concepts and names from BEM methodology.
+`classNameGenerator` is using some key concepts and names from BEM methodology.
 By default BEM naming is disabled but can be enabled via configuration

 ### Key concepts
-Before describing `ClassNameGenerator` it's important to understand some key concepts of classNames naming convention.
+Before describing `classNameGenerator` it's important to understand some key concepts of classNames naming convention.
 There are three main entities that should be explained:

 ##### Block
 A logically and functionally independent page component that can be reused.